Charging Problems/Power Faults

 An obstructed charge port will be unable to create a good contact with the end of your charging cord.
 All it takes is a small amount of lint blocking the connection to stop a cord from working.

-At the iPhone Doctor, we have specially designed tools and equipment to handle the delicate port connectors.
+At Bend iPhone Repair, we have specially designed tools and equipment to handle the delicate port connectors.
 Similar to cleaning teeth...

-Head down to our iPhone repair shop in Bend Oregon and The iPhone Doctor will help you with your smartphone repair.
+Head down to our iPhone repair shop in Bend Oregon and Bend iPhone Repair will help you with your smartphone repair.
 We also provide iPhone battery replacement, and other repair services that are professionally done in a reasonable amount of time.